Sylius/Sylius/book/architecture.rst

 That means, all Sylius controllers can serve HTML, JSON or XML, depending on what do you request.

 Additionally, all these actions are very flexible and allow you to use different templates, forms, repository methods per route.
-The bundle is very powerful and allows you to register you own resources as well.
+The bundle is very powerful and allows you to register your own resources as well.
 To give you some idea of what is possible, here are some examples!

 Displaying a resource with custom template and repository methods: